Sourish0911/Sourish0911.github.io/_pages/about.md

   - /about.html
 ---

-Hello, Welcome to my home page.
+Hi, Welcome to my home page.

 I am Sourish Chatterjee.
 I am Master's student at IIT Hyderabad in Department of Electrical Engineering.
 My specialisation is Signal Processing and Communication.
 I am a Data Science enthusiast with my experience in Image Procesing and Speech Processing projects.

 I like to participate in Kaggle Competitions.